iforce2d/weenyPRU/README.md

 ## HAL pins

+Note that even though the default firmware only has a total of 14 pins for digital I/O, there are 16 digital pins each for input and output in the HAL settings.
+This is mainly because the messaging between Raspberry Pi and the PRU uses uint16 types to hold these values.
+In future the extra 2 bits might be useful if for example, two more digital I/O were needed instead of a rotary encoder.

 ### weeny.input.00 - weeny.input.15

-Returns the value of digital inputs (as assigned in tasks.c).
-Note that only a total of 14 pins exist for digital I/O
+Returns the value of digital inputs (as assigned in tasks.c)

 ### weeny.output.00 - weeny.output.15

-Sets the value of digital outputs (as assigned in tasks.c).
-Note that only a total of 14 pins exist for digital I/O
+Sets the value of digital outputs (as assigned in tasks.c)

-### weeny.analog0.jogcounts
+### weeny.analogN.raw

-Returns a value that will be incremented or decremented by moving the analog input on PB0 away from center
+Returns the raw (floating point 0-1) value on PB0/PB1

-### weeny.analog1.jogcounts
+### weeny.analogN.jogcounts

-Returns a value that will be incremented or decremented by moving the analog input on PB1 away from center
+Returns a value that will be incremented or decremented by moving the analog input on PB0/PB1 away from center.
+The speed of change will be faster when further from center.

 ### weeny.encoder.jogcounts